Oracle Java Licensing and Audit FAQ Guide

 When the no-fee period for Java 17 ended (Sept 2024), organizations using Oracle JDK 17 faced a decision:

 - Stop Getting Updates: Oracle stopped releasing public updates for JDK 17.
 If you do nothing, your Java 17 installations will not receive further security patches.
-You can technically keep running the last free version, but vulnerabilities won’t be fixed.
+You can technically continue using the last free version, but vulnerabilities will not be fixed.
 This is a security/compliance risk over time.

 - Purchase a Subscription: You must transition to a paid Java SE Subscription to continue receiving Oracle’s Java 17 updates and support beyond the free period.
 By paying, you regain access to new patches (Oracle has continued making Java 17 updates for its customers since 2024, but they are behind a support login).

-- Upgrade to a Newer Java Version: Oracle released Java 21 (the next LTS) in 2023 under NFTC.
-Oracle’s strategy is to encourage users to upgrade to Java 21, which remains free.
-Upgrading your applications to JDK 21 (or later) allows you to stay on a free-supported version and avoid a subscription.
+- Upgrade to a Newer Java Version: Oracle released Java 21 (the next Long-Term Support, or LTS, release) in 2023.
+Oracle’s strategy is to encourage users to upgrade to Java 21, which remains free of charge.
+Upgrading your applications to JDK 21 (or later) allows you to stay on a freely supported version and avoid a subscription.

-- Hybrid Approach: Some companies might keep running Java 17 for stability but mitigate risk by isolating those systems while planning an upgrade.
+- Hybrid Approach: Some companies may continue to run Java 17 for stability, mitigating risk by isolating those systems while planning an upgrade.
 However, if an audit occurs, Oracle would consider those Java 17 uses after the free period as unlicensed (unless you bought support).

-In summary, after the free period ends, using Oracle JDK 17 in production without a license becomes like using Java 11 or 8 – not allowed under Oracle’s terms.
+In summary, after the free period ends, using Oracle JDK 17 in production without a license becomes equivalent to using Java 11 or 8 – not permitted under Oracle’s terms.
 You either pay Oracle for continued support or migrate away (to a newer version or a non-Oracle JDK).
 It’s a ticking clock that Oracle sets to push users to make a decision.

 18. Is Oracle Java 21 available for free use?